Things you didn’t know are illegal in Winston-Salem

 Rule 6: Letting your yard grow wild

 You are responsible for cutting weeds or high grass over eight inches on your lawn.
-Failure to maintain curb appeal can result to fines over $380.
+Failure to maintain curb appeal can result in fines of over $380.
 Homeowners will also be fined for uncut shrubs.
 Exceptions apply to those who register their yard as a natural landscape with the city.

 WStoday: plants in a garden in a backyard of a home